• Empowering California

 Californians are facing a mental health crisis that touches every community — from our youth to our veterans, from the homeless to the workplace.

-- Mental Health in Schools: Expand school-based mental health services and require every California public school to have at least one full-time counselor on staff.
+• Mental Health in Schools: Expand school-based mental health services and require every California public school to have at least one full-time mental health counselor, social worker, or school psychologist on staff.

 Mental health isn’t a luxury — it’s the foundation of a functioning society.